 Good stuff.
 Great stories.
 These people really CARE.

 Not only do we write donor stories, we read tons of donor stories on websites, in newsletters and in fundraising appeals.
 You probably do, too, and notice that some grab you immediately–and some of them you don’t even finish.
 Have you ever wondered why some are memorable and others aren’t?
 What makes some donor stories good and some BAD?

-Here are THREE ROADBLOCKS that make people stop reading.
+Here are FOUR FAILS that make people stop reading.
 These things distinguish a good donor story from a bad one.
-Use this guide to assess your donor stories to make sure your donors give you a POSITIVE response.
+Use this information to assess your donor stories to make sure your stories get a POSITIVE response.

 Donor Stories are BORING because they’re TOO LONG.

 But … wait! … “Our donors LOVE to read what we send them.”
 That may be true, but even when you love a good novel, you lose interest if the author drags the story out too long.
 Same with your donor stories!
 If the stories are too long, people drop off.
 And here’s the worst part: when the story goes on and on and never even mentions the OUTCOME/END RESULT of the donor’s gift/action!
 That’s the part of the story that inspires people.
 When you leave that part out, there’s no reason to respond!

 What you can do about it: Before you publish a donor story, make sure it includes a positive and inspiring outcome/result!
 Then … test it on your friend with the shortest attention span.
 If you ask her to read it and she skims to the end, you need to cut your story in half.

 Donor Stories are BORING because they don’t communicate the WHY.